forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 DFS.

+**1361.
+Validate Binary Tree Nodes**: You have `n` binary tree nodes numbered from `0` to `n - 1` where node `i` has two children `leftChild[i]` and `rightChild[i]`, return `true` if and only if **all** the given nodes form **exactly one** valid binary tree.

+Find root and DFS.
+Be aware of all invalid cases.

+**1367.
+Linked List in Binary Tree**: Given a linked list and a binary tree, return whether the binary tree "contains" the linked list.

+Brute-force DFS.

+**1372.
+Longest ZigZag Path in a Binary Tree**

+DFS.
+Maintain a variable for direction (left or right) and the maximum zigzag length.

+**1373.
+Maximum Sum BST in Binary Tree**

+Dfs and return a tuple of `(bool isBST, int min, int max, int sum)` for each tree node.

+**1376.
+Time Needed to Inform All Employees**

+DFS.
+Note that the actions of subordinates can be performed simultaneously.
+So the total time of a node should be the maximum time spent by one of its child node.

+**1377.
+Frog Position After T Seconds**

+Each node corresponds to a time and possibility: DFS(node, time, possibility).

+**1379.
+Find a Corresponding Node of a Binary Tree in a Clone of That Tree**

+Dfs both the original tree and the cloned tree simultaneously.

 # Graph

 **79. Word Search**: Given a 2D board and a word, find if the word exists in the grid.